WASHINGTON (AP) — Inflation is starting to look like that unexpected — and unwanted — houseguest who just won't leave.

 Costs rose.
 And companies found that they could pass along those higher costs in the form of higher prices to consumers, many of whom had managed to sock away a ton of savings during the pandemic.

-"A sizeable chunk of the inflation we're seeing is the inevitable result of coming out of the pandemic,'' said Furman, now an economist at the Harvard Kennedy School.
+"A sizeable chunk of the inflation we're seeing is the inevitable result of coming out of the pandemic,'' said Jason Furman, an economic adviser in the Obama White House now at the Harvard Kennedy School.

 Furman suggested, though, that misguided policy played a role, too.
 Policymakers were so intent on staving off an economic collapse that they "systematically underestimated inflation," he said.